 Gold rush in Tokyo: German players over 75 are crowned world champions!

-German Ü75 footballers win gold at the Veteran World Cup in Tokyo.
-Lower Saxony provides numerous players in the team.
+German over-75 footballers win gold at the Veterans World Cup in Tokyo.
+Lower Saxony has numerous players in the team.

 Gold rush in Tokyo: German players over 75 are crowned world champions!

-A significant success for German football took place on October 7, 2025 in Tokyo, where the Ü75-senior national team was able to conquer the Golden Medal at the Veteran World Cup.
-In an exciting final, the Germans prevailed 3-0 against England and thus crowned an excellent performance in the competition.
-The team, which protruded from 25 participating teams from different countries from all over the world, mostly consisted of players who come from Lower Saxony, in particular from the NFV circles such as Emsland, Jade-Weser-Hunte and other regions.
+A significant success for German football took place on October 7, 2025 in Tokyo, where the over-75 senior national team won the gold medal at the Veterans World Cup.
+In an exciting final, the Germans beat England 3-0, crowning an excellent performance in the competition.
+The team, which stood out from 25 participating teams from different countries around the world, consisted predominantly of players who come from Lower Saxony, especially from the NFV districts such as Emsland, Jade-Weser-Hunte and other regions.

 From October 1st to October 7th, the athletes competed on a special 8-on-8 field that is 68 meters wide and 50 meters long.
 A special feature of the tournament was the use of junior goals.
 While the over-70s team did not enjoy the same success - with a 1-1 draw against Australia and four defeats - the over-75s team enjoyed impressive pre-season games, including an international match in which they beat reigning world champions England 2-0.
 It was above all the impressive team performance that laid the foundation for the later triumph, as NDR reports.